The 3 Types of Literature

 Writers can use techniques such as stream of consciousness, interior monologue, or unreliable narration to convey psychological depth and subjective experience.
 Stylistic choices – including diction, syntax, and pacing – allow prose to be informative, entertaining, or thought-provoking.

 There are many types of prose.
 Fictional includes novels and short stories, while nonfictional covers biographies, journalistic writing, and academic texts.
-Depending on the author’s intent, prose can be narrative, descriptive, expository, or persuasive.
+Depending on the author’s intent, prose can be narrative, descriptive, or persuasive.

 Poetry